Merzasphor/MWSE/docs/source/apis/tes3ui.md

 * `result` ([tes3uiElement](../../types/tes3uiElement))

 ??? example "Example: Add an item tooltip to a new element"

+	This demonstrates adding an item tooltip to a button using the help event.

 	```lua
 	local button = menu:createButton{text = "- Item -"}